Transitional Conditional Independence: Proofs - Applications to Statistical Theory

-This is one direction of the Fisher-Neyman factorization theorem for sufficiency (see \cite{Fis22,Ney35,HS49}).
+Note that the Fisher-Neyman factorization theorem for sufficiency (see \cite{Fis22,Ney35,HS49}) requires the existence of a Radon-Nikodym derivative w.r.t.\ a reference measure.
 Our definition of conditional independence generalizes the factorization theorem to Markov kernels (per definition) without the necessity of densities and/or reference measures.\\